l7mp/stunner/examples/direct-one2one-call/README.md

 kubectl apply -f examples/simple-tunnel/iperf-stunner.yaml
 ```

-In order to realize the headless deployment model with STUNner, we set STUNner's own service as the
+In order to realize the headless deployment model, we set STUNner's own service as the backend in
-backend in the UDPRoute.
+the UDPRoute.
 This way, STUNner will loop back client connections to itself.
-The rest,
+The rest, that is,
-that is, cross-connecting the clients' media streams between each other, is just pure TURN magic.
+cross-connecting the clients' media streams between each other, is just pure TURN magic.

 Here is the corresponding UDPRoute.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2
 kind: UDPRoute